 If you have seizures or are the parent of a child who has seizures, then you are probably constantly on the lookout for ways to control seizures with as few side effects as possible.
-CBD oil is one of the latest things to be touted as a miracle cure for seizures.
+CBD oil for seizures is one of the latest things to be touted as a miracle cure.
 While its effects are not the miracle cure some people suggest, it is a promising treatment that might be right for you.

 What is CBD?